mverissimo/pandacss-animate/README.md

 ## Duration

-To change a animation duration use the `duration` util, eg:
+Modify the duration of animations using the `duration` utility.

 ```tsx
 import { css } from "../styled-system/css";